 Are you watching your carb intake?
 If so, you’re not alone.
 Due to their high fiber content, chia seeds contain only 1 net carbohydrate gram per ounce.

-11. May Lower Risk Of Heart Disease
+11. May Lower the Risk Of Heart Disease

-12. Increase Energy And Metabolism
+12. Increased Energy And Metabolism

 How To Eat Chia Seeds